Fascinating Korean Bento Boxes, Dosirak Lunch BoxKatachiware Japanese Style Tableware

-Dosirak is a lunch box that is widely used in South Korea, it consists of a bento box packed with a home-made meal that can also be purchased from dosirak stores.
+Korean bento boxes (Dosirak) are a popular Korean lunch box that is packed with a homemade meal that can also be purchased from dosirak stores.
 Similar to Japanese bento boxes they are normally served with rice and an assortment of traditional side dishes.

 Traditionally Dosirak bento lunch boxes consisted of a hefty serving of steamed rice called “bap” along with side dishes “banchan” including vegetables, meat and kimchi.
-Dosirak bento boxes are most commonly made at home for children’s school lunches and also for husbands to eat at work.
-Also sold in train stations and Dosirak convenience stores.
+Dosirak bento boxes are also commonly made at home for children’s school lunches and husbands to take to work.

 Home Made Dosirak

-Home Made Dosirak commonly prepared in multi-level bento lunch boxes that keep the foods separated from each other.
-Rice is served in one bento compartment while meat and veggies in another and soup are prepared in a third compartment.
+Home Made Dosirak commonly prepared in multi-level bento lunch boxes that keep the foods separated from each other and warm.
+Rice is served in one compartment while meat and veggies in the other and soup are prepared in a third compartment.

 Examples of Dosirak Korean bento box components include;